Manual for Youth Workers (YW) on How to Work with and Support Young People Who Stutter (YPWS)

 This project has been funded with support from the European Commission Erasmus+ programme.
 This publication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.

 Netherlands foundation (Anatta)

-After reading this manual, we kindly ask you to answer to questions, this way we can be sure you have necessary knowledge to work with YPWS.
-Also, we appreciate comments about the manual, which you can write at the end of the text.
+After reading this manual, we kindly ask you to answer questions to test yourself.
+Also, we appreciate comments about the manual, which you can send to email@example.com.

 Wishing you a happy read!